What is colonoscopy?

 - Clear liquid diet: The day before the colonoscopy, patients are typically instructed to follow a clear liquid diet.
 This may include water, broth, clear fruit juices (without pulp), and popsicles.
 Avoid any red, purple or blue foods or beverages, as they can discolor the colon and potentially mask any abnormalities.

 - Laxatives: Patients will be prescribed a laxative medication or a combination of laxatives to help clear the colon.
 This may include oral solutions or pills, which can be taken at different intervals before the procedure.
-It is essential to follow the healthcare provider’s instructions carefully and drink plenty of clear fluids to avoid dehydration.
+Follow the gastroenterologist’s instructions carefully and drink plenty of clear fluids to avoid dehydration.

 - Enemas: In some cases, patients may be instructed to use enemas to help further clean out the colon before the procedure.
 This may involve using a solution that is inserted into the rectum and colon to help flush out any remaining stool.